saivenkatakrishna2/Fine-tuning-Object-Detection/docs/PROPOSAL.md

 In our case we are using `Detectron2's model zoo` as a Pre-trained model in our object detection to not training the model from the scratch.
 The main advantages are saving training time and not needing a lot of data.

-Authors : Saivenkatakrishna Pallampati and Venkat Sai Vainala
+Authors: Sai Venkata Krishna Pallampati and Venkat Sai Vainala

 #### Public AI System: